New Producers & Beginning Farmers

 Annie’s Project A 501(c)(3) nonprofit dedicated to providing educational programs designed to strengthen women's roles in the modern farm enterprise.
 Specific to Women in Agriculture

-National Women In Agriculture Association A nonprofit working towards developing locally grown food security systems in underserved communities, engaging youth in agriculture and agribusiness skills, and more.
+National Women In Agriculture Association A nonprofit working towards developing locally grown food security systems, engage youth in agriculture and agribusiness skills, and more.
 Specific to Women & Youth in Agriculture

 Women, Food, and Agriculture A nonprofit created for women to share the information, connections, and encouragement they need to be effective practitioners and supporters of sustainable agriculture and healthy localized food systems.
 Specific to Women in Agriculture